Samarium Sm 153 Lexidronam

 Use: Labeled Indications

-Relief of pain associated with osteoblastic metastatic bone lesions that demonstrate increased localization on radionuclide bone scans
+Osteoblastic metastatic bone lesion pain: Relief of pain associated with confirmed osteoblastic metastatic bone lesions that enhance on radionuclide bone scan.

-Known hypersensitivity to ethylenediaminetetramethylenephosphonic acid (EDTMP) or similar phosphonate compounds
+Known hypersensitivity to ethylenediaminetetramethylenephosphonic acid (EDTMP), similar phosphonate compounds, or any component of the formulation

-Dosage adjustment in hepatic impairment: No dosage adjustment provided in manufacturer’s labeling.
-However, dosage adjustment unlikely since studies have not revealed hepatic excretion.
+There are no dosage adjustments provided in the manufacturer's labeling.
+However, a need for dosage adjustment is unlikely since studies have not revealed hepatic excretion.

 Radiopharmaceutical; use appropriate precautions for handling and disposal.